Superconducting Instabilities in Strongly-Correlated Infinite-Layer Nickelates

-From our first-principles calculations of the effective band structure, it is deduced that the $d_{x^2-y^2}$ and $d_{z^2}$ Ni orbitals have significant weight at low energies, are correlated states and hence contribute to the SC pairing in a spin-fluctuation mechanism.
-We also observe that the weight of the $d_{z^2}$ orbital increases as a function of doping, and yields a well-nested part of the Fermi surface (flat red area in Fig.~\ref{fig_fs}(c)) after the Lifshitz transition leading to a closed Fermi surface.
-In order to incorporate the effects of reduced coherence, we include the behavior of the QP weights as obtained from the slave-boson approach into the computation of the SC instability.
+The DFT+sicDMFT calculations\;\cite{lec20-1,lec20-2,lec21-1} deduced that the correlated $d_{x^2-y^2}$ and $d_{z^2}$ Ni orbitals have significant weight at low energies, and hence contribute to SC pairing in a spin-fluctuation mechanism.
+After the SD-band eliminating Lifshitz transition, which is also discussed in Refs.\;\cite{Wang_2020,Leonov_2020}, the low-energy spectral weight of the $d_{z^2}$ orbital increases as a function of hole doping, and yields a well-nested FS sheet (flat red area in Fig.\;\ref{fig_fs}(c)).
+In order to incorporate the effects of reduced coherence, we include the QP weights as obtained from the slave-boson approach into the computation of the SC instability.
 This changes the magnetic spectrum from being dominated by $(\pi,\pi,0)$ fluctuations at low doping $\delta=0.06$, to a case where significant contributions with momentum transfer at $(\pi,0,q_z)$ are present.
-To understand the effects of correlations on the SC instability within a simple picture, it is sufficient to consider the intra-orbital pair scattering between Fermi points $\bf k$ and $\bf k'$ which have the same orbital component $\ell$ (same color in Fig.~\ref{fig_fs}).
-In the modified spin-fluctuation approach, one finds a proportionality to the (square) of the QP weight, $\Gamma_{\bf k,\bf k'}\propto Z_l^2\chi^0_{\ell \ell \ell \ell}({\bf k}-{\bf k}',0)$.
-Therefore, reducing $Z_l$ gradually switches off the contribution of that orbital component in the gap equation, Eq.~(\ref{eqn:gapeqn}), in favor of the orbitals which retain sizable $Z_l$.
-In this manner the reduced QP weights lead to a weakening of the $d_{x^2-y^2}$-wave pairing instability, eventually preferring other symmetry-allowed solutions with sign change along $k_z$ caused by the strongly-corrugated Fermi surface.
+To understand the effects of correlations on the SC instability within a simple picture, it is sufficient to consider the intra-orbital pair scattering between FS points $\bf k$, $\bf k'$ with same orbital component $\ell$ (same color in Fig.\;\ref{fig_fs}).
+In the modified spin-fluctuation approach, one finds a proportionality to the (square) of the QP weight, $\Gamma_{\bf k,\bf k'}\propto Z_\ell^2\chi^0_{\ell \ell \ell \ell}({\bf k}-{\bf k}',0)$.
+Therefore, reducing $Z_l$ gradually switches off the contribution of that orbital component in the gap equation, Eq.\;(\ref{eqn:gapeqn}), in favor of the orbitals which retain sizable $Z_\ell$.
+The relative contribution of the $d_{z^2}$ susceptibility then increases as also observed in a previous DMFT study \cite{Leonov_2020}.
+In this manner the reduced QP weights lead to a weakening of the $d_{x^2-y^2}$-wave pairing instability, as also discussed in view of increasing weight of the $d_{z^2}$ orbital in cuprates \cite{Sakakibara_2010}, eventually preferring other symmetry-allowed solutions with sign change along $k_z$ caused by the strongly-corrugated FS.